clarehchao/ImageBasedDosimetryTool/README.md

 select c.OrganName,c.ResTime_BqhrPerBq,c.AbsorbedDose_mGy,d.Volume_cm3,d.Mass_g from (select a.pt_id,a.OrganName,ResTime_BqhrPerBq,AbsorbedDose_mGy from (ResTimeInfo a INNER JOIN AbsorbedDoseInfo b ON a.pt_id=b.pt_id and a.OrganName=b.TargetOrgan) where a.pt_id=6) as c INNER JOIN (select * from GeoInfo where geo_id='segCT_MIBGPT6') as d ON c.OrganName=d.OrganName;
 ```

-- To save the above query into a dataframe (if using Python Pandas package)
+- To save the above query into a dataframe (if using Python Pandas package) and to a .csv file

 ```python
 import pandas as pd